Bernie Sanders: Firearms and criminal justice

 In 1993, Sanders voted against the Brady Bill, which mandated federal background checks when buying guns and imposed a waiting period on firearm purchasers in the United States; the bill passed by a vote of 238–187.
-He voted against the bill four more times in the 1990s, explaining his Vermont constituents saw waiting-period mandates as more appropriately a state than federal matter.
+He voted against the bill four more times in the 1990s, explaining that his Vermont constituents saw waiting-period mandates as more appropriately a state rather than a federal matter.

 Sanders did vote for other gun-control measures.
 For example, in 1994, he voted for the Violent Crime Control and Law Enforcement Act "because it included the Violence Against Women Act and the ban on certain assault weapons."
 He was nevertheless critical of the other parts of the bill.
 Although he acknowledged that "clearly, there are some people in our society who are horribly violent, who are deeply sick and sociopathic, and clearly these people must be put behind bars in order to protect society from them", he maintained that governmental policies played a large part in "dooming tens of millions of young people to a future of bitterness, misery, hopelessness, drugs, crime, and violence" and argued that the repressive policies introduced by the bill were not addressing the causes of violence, saying, "we can create meaningful jobs, rebuilding our society, or we can build more jails."

 Sanders has at times favored stronger law enforcement and sentencing.
 In 1996, he voted against a bill that would have prohibited police from purchasing tanks and armored carriers.
 In 1998, he voted for a bill that would have increased minimum sentencing for possessing a gun while committing a federal crime to ten years in prison, including nonviolent crimes such as marijuana possession.

 In 2005, Sanders voted for the Protection of Lawful Commerce in Arms Act.
 The purpose of the act was to prevent firearms manufacturers and dealers from being held liable for negligence when crimes have been committed with their products.
 As of 2016, he said that he has since changed his position and would vote for legislation to defeat this bill.

 Opposition to the Patriot Act

 Sanders was a consistent critic of the Patriot Act.
 As a member of Congress, he voted against the original Patriot Act legislation.
 After its 357–66 passage in the House, he sponsored and voted for several subsequent amendments and acts attempting to curtail its effects and voted against each reauthorization.
 In June 2005, he proposed an amendment to limit Patriot Act provisions that allow the government to obtain individuals' library and book-buying records.
-The amendment passed the House by a bipartisan majority, but was removed on November 4 of that year in House–Senate negotiations and never became law.
+The amendment passed the House by a bipartisan majority but was removed on November 4 of that year in House–Senate negotiations and never became law.